Australasian Pentecostal Studies Journal Policy

 Appointment of Associate Editors

-The Editor-in-Chief, in consultation with the Deputy Vice President - Research and Standards, may appoint one or more Associate Editors to assist with the editorial process.
+The Editor-in-Chief, in consultation with the Chair of Research Committee, may appoint one or more Associate Editors to assist with the editorial process.
 The appointment of Associate Editors is based on need for assistance with workload and/or need for wider disciplinary expertise.
 Associate Editors are appointed for a term of 2 years, renewable.

 Full-length articles that are submitted to the journal will undergo a blind peer-review process involving at least two reviewers for each submission.
 The editors are responsible for identifying appropriate reviewers and overseeing the timely progress of the review process.